Bernard Guasch: Playing career

 Guasch played as stand-off for XIII Catalan between 1977 and 1982 and for Saint-Estève XIII between 1982 and 1989.
 His brother, Bruno Guasch, played for XIII Catalan, and his son Joan Guasch played for Dragons Catalans and Saint-Estève XIII Catalan.

 The Catalans Dragons project

-The rugby league dirigents requested Guasch for his "leadership skills".
-In 2000, two great French clubs, XIII Catalan and Saint-Estève, merge to form Union Treiziste Catalane, which dominated the French Rugby League Championship, later the club became Catalans Dragons before its integration in Super League, becoming in 2006 the only French elite team in the Northern Hemisphere.
-It was a sports success as the club arrived to the 2007 Challenge Cup final and qualified in the 2008 Super League play-offs, as well an economic success as the club culminated with more than 8.000 spectators at home, which convinced GL Events to invest into the club by taking shares and Nike became the kit supplier in 2009.
+The Rugby League authorities complimented Guasch for his "leadership skills".
+In 2000, two great French clubs, XIII Catalan and Saint-Estève, merge to form Union Treiziste Catalane, which dominated the French Rugby League Championship, later the club became Catalans Dragons before its integration into Super League, becoming in 2006 the only French elite team in the Northern Hemisphere.
+It was a sports success as the club qualified for both the 2007 Challenge Cup final and the 2008 Super League play-offs, as well as an economic success the club achieved greater than 8,000 spectators at home, which convinced GL Events to invest into the club by taking shares and Nike became the kit supplier in 2009.